Missing California Kindergarten Teacher Jamie Tull Found Alive Three Weeks After Car Crash

 — Kay Recede FOX40 (@KayRecede) August 4, 2017

 While California kindergarten teacher Jamie Tull was found alive, she did not come through her three week long ordeal completely unscathed.
-Her father says that Jamie was severely sunburned as well as dehydrated, but conscious and alert “enough to speak.”
+Her father says that Jamie was severely sunburned, as well as dehydrated, but conscious and alert “enough to speak.”

 After being rescued, Tull was flown to a Fresno hospital.
 It has since been reported that her sunburns may have been severe enough to require surgery.